Weather

 .SGX WATCHES/WARNINGS/ADVISORIES...

-AND LUCERNE VALLEYS-COACHELLA VALLEY-RIVERSIDE COUNTY
+AND LUCERNE VALLEYS-SAN BERNARDINO COUNTY MOUNTAINS-SAN

-BANNING.
+GORGONIO PASS NEAR BANNING.
 [WARN]

-AVIATION/MARINE...PG [CRED]
+AVIATION/MARINE...EA [CRED]

 Point Forecast